UP210419/UP210419_CPP/U2/Readme.md

 **Explanation**

-This program indicates the level of performance of each employee in a company, and the amount of money they will receive
+This program indicates the level of performance of each employee in a company, and the amount of money they will receive.

 ***Screenshots***